 Additional In-Service Training Resources

-Did you know that there are number of resources available at the CANO office for your use as in-service training materials.
+Did you know that there are number of resources available at the Child Advocates of Northeast Oklahoma office for your use as in-service training materials.
 They include books, pamphlets, and videos and are available to be checked out from the Claremore office, which is located on the second floor of the Rogers County Courthouse.
 Simply stop by to check out one or more of these great resources.

 To access a complete list of the materials available, use this link: CANO List of Resource Materials

 Additional Resource Links

-Listed below are links to websites of organizations that have resource materials that may be helpful to you.
-To access the materials, simply click the title of the website article.
+Listed below are PDF documents and/or links to websites of organizations that have resource materials that may be helpful to you.
+To access the materials, simply click the title of the article.